Topological Quantum Phase Transitions in Metallic Shiba Lattices: Effective Hamiltonian for Shiba states

 The Green's function in this form can be expressed via Bessel functions using the following identity relations:

 With the help of Eq.~(\ref{ir1})--(\ref{ir4}), we can rewrite $G_0(\vec{r};E)$ into a compact form:

 where

 Here $J_n$ and $H_n$ are the $n$th order Bessel and Struve functions, respectively, and $\xi_E=\frac{v_F}{\sqrt{\Delta^2-E^2}}$ corresponds to the superconducting coherence length.
-Since we are dealing with low-energy YSR states, we can let $E=0$ and replace $\xi_E$ by $\xi$.
+Since we are dealing with low-energy YSR states, we can let $E=0$ and replace $\xi_E$ by $\xi$. \end{widetext} As we have already acquired the Green's function $G_0(\vec{r};E)$, now we are able to handle the multi-impurity system, which is described by